-A State lead MCSAP agency, as designated by its Governor, is eligible to apply for grant funding by submitting a commercial vehicle safety plan (CVSP), in accordance with the provisions of 49 CFR 350.209, 350.211 and 350.213.
-The lead agency must submit the State's CVSP to the FMCSA Division Administrator on or before the due date each year.
+A State lead MCSAP agency, as designated by its Governor, is eligible to apply for grant funding by submitting a commercial vehicle safety plan (CVSP), in accordance with the provisions of 49 CFR 350.201 and 205.
+The lead agency must submit the State's CVSP to the FMCSA Division Administrator on or before August 1 of each year.
 For a State to receive funding, the CVSP needs to be complete and include all required documents.
-Currently, the State must submit a performance-based plan or annual update each year to receive MCSAP funds.
+Currently, the State must submit a performance-based plan each year to receive MCSAP funds.